Initializing

 XDP is incompatible with localhost UDP traffic using a feature called tx-udp-segmentation.
 This feature must be disabled when connecting Agave clients to Firedancer over loopback, or when using Frankendancer.

-The command run by the stage is ethtool --offload lo tx-udp-segmentation off.
+The command run by the stage is ethtool --features lo tx-udp-segmentation off.
 We can check that it worked:

 $ sudo fdctl configure init ethtool-loopback